ACM Europe Council Policy Committee

-The ACM Europe Policy Committee (EUACM) promotes dialogue and the exchange of ideas on technology and computing policy issues with the European Commission, member states' governmental bodies, and the informatics and computing communities.
+The ACM Europe Council Policy Committee (EUACM) promotes dialogue and the exchange of ideas on technology and computing policy issues with the European Commission, governmental bodies in Europe, and the informatics and computing communities.
 Chaired by Fabrizio Gagliardi of the Barcelona Supercomputing Centre, the Committee engages in policy issues related to the importance of technology in boosting jobs, economic growth, competition, investment, research and development, education, inclusive social development, and innovation.

 The Committee promotes sound public policy and public understanding of a broad range of issues at the intersection of technology and policy.
-Its policy statements reflect the expertise of ACM Europe professional members from the public and private sectors experienced in informatics, computer science, and other computing-related subjects.
-Among its recent activities, the Committee is active in promoting the interests of the computing community in the implementation of the Investment Plan for Europe, which the European Parliament approved in June 2015, and the three policy pillars of the EU Digital Single Market initiative.
+Its policy statements reflect the expertise of ACM Europe Council professional members from the public and private sectors experienced in informatics, computer science, and other computing-related subjects.

 EUACM Committee Members

 - Gabriele Anderst-Kotsis